 - Find the biggest stumbling block for B2B marketers – organizational fit, the kind of problem it takes humans to solve.

-AI can solve time-series forecasting problems, such as seasonality of products.
+AI can solve time-series forecasting problems, such as the seasonality of products.

 For example, Chris shared a chart to show which kinds of cheese are likeliest to sell during each week in a year.
 That’s fantastic to know if you’re a cheese producer.